-The other day when it was so hot outside he and his mother Molly decided to rest in the barn over the hot noon hours.
+The other day when it was so hot outside, he and his mother Molly decided to rest in the barn over the hot noon hours.
 They asked for permission to come in and while Molly marched into her stall she usually shares with Benjamin, her son walked down the aisle until he reached the horse’s stall and entered, a triumphant glimmer in his eyes.
-The horse chose to stay out in the field, for what is heat to an Arab?
+The horse chose to stay out in the field, for what is heat for an Arab?
 So I closed the doors and let them doze for a while.

 In the late afternoon I checked on them and opened the doors to release them back into the field.
-They were in no hurry, but Molly walked out the barn for the sweet grass was waiting after all.
+They were in no hurry, but Molly walked out the barn for sweet grass was waiting after all.
 Benjamin however stayed in the stall.
 I didn’t think anything of it and let him enjoy the horse’s kingdom for a little longer.
 However at night he still didn’t leave the stall, although he stood at the window braying to his mother and the horse.
 He stayed in the barn for the entire night with only the sheep snoring in a pen down the aisle.

 In the morning, I could tell he really longed for company, yet he wasn’t willing to even get near the stall door.
 I put a halter on his head and tried to lead him out, but he showed me the stubbornness of a donkey.
 I asked his mother to come in to give his son a nudge, but she walked in and out of the horse’s pen without her son following.
 I bribed her with a handful of oats to try again.
 She tried, but soon left unsuccessfully on her own.
 The horse showed up and I asked him to chase the young donkey out, but even though he was willing, he had no luck.